 Home > Lifestyle > Health tech > Wearables Wearables All sections in Health tech » News » Health apps » Wearables » Online-health Can cellphones cause brain cancer?
 Talking on mobile or cordless phones for years may increase your risk for glioma, a deadly brain cancer.
-WATCH: What if we could read minds?
-How telepathy would change the world WATCH: What if everyone had superpowers?
-Many teens on phone with parents while driving Many parents aren't really aware of how dangerous it is for their teen to answer a cell phone while driving.
+WATCH | 5 ways the coronavirus is changing daily lives WATCH | How coronavirus hijacks a body Many teens on phone with parents while driving Many parents aren't really aware of how dangerous it is for their teen to answer a cell phone while driving.
 Heavy cell phone use may cause cancer A recent French study indicates that the heaviest cell phone users may have an increased risk of brain tumours.
 Overheard cell phone conversations affect focus Adding to the list of "really annoying things", new research is pointing the finger at a technology that can turn public spaces into private misery for many: cellphones.
 Computers and your eyes Here are some tips for tired eyes, and tips to minimise computer discomfort.
 Cell phones used to measure happiness Researchers are developing ways to use mobile phones to explore how one’s environment influences one’s sense of well-being.
 Mobile phones getting less toxic Mobile phone manufacturers, responding to consumer and regulatory pressure, are using fewer toxic substances in their products, researchers have said. load more articles advertisement Live healthier Lifestyle » E-cigarettes: Here are five things to know E-cigarettes have become hugely popular in the past decade, but a rash of vaping-linked deaths and illnesses in the US is feeding caution about a product that's already banned in some places.
 Allergy » Ditch the itch: Researchers find new drug to fight hives A new drug works by targeting an immune system antibody called immunoglobulin E, which is responsible for the allergic reaction that causes hives.